amosjuda/AmosJuda/README.md

 ### 👤 About Me

-- 💼 Looking for a Junior Java Backend Developer role
 - 🧠 Constantly learning about clean code, new technologies, and testing
 - 🤝 I value teamwork, communication, and continuous improvement